How To Cut The Fat Off Your Google Account & Reduce Wasted Ad Budget

 - Tragedy and conflict – I advertised on this for an insurance claims adjuster who helps people fight insurance companies and temporarily relocate families when their house burned down or was destroyed in a natural disaster.

 - Sensitive social issues – If you are running ads regarding politics or driving traffic to a blog that deals with social issues.

-- Profanity and rough language – I advertised on this for a motorcycle parts manufacturer, because it fit the biker, rough rider, bad-boy, tattoo, aggressive image of the industry.
+- Profanity and rough language – I advertised on this for a motorcycle parts manufacturer, because it fit the biker, rough rider, bad-boy, tattoo, and aggressive image of the industry.